 Male breast cancerJoin the Moobment

-390 men in the UK are diagnosed with breast cancer every year, yet many people are unaware that men can develop breast cancer because they don’t consider men to have breasts.
-In fact, both women and men have breast tissue and the symptoms, diagnosis and treatment of breast cancer are similar, but the risk and causes do vary slightly.
-Age is a factor and older men are particularly at risk.
+Around 390 men in the UK are diagnosed with invasive breast cancer every year.
+Many people are unaware that men can develop breast cancer because they don’t consider men to have breasts.
+In fact, both women and men have breast tissue and the symptoms, diagnosis and treatment of breast cancer are similar for both.

-A breast cancer diagnosis can be difficult to comprehend and come to terms with, especially as it is often perceived as a women’s disease and that much of the information and support available is aimed at women.
-It can be an incredibly confusing and isolating time as you may feel self conscious about discussing your diagnosis with others and it may be that you don’t know anyone else who has gone through a similar experience.
+A breast cancer diagnosis can be difficult to comprehend and come to terms with.
+It is often perceived as a women’s disease and much of the information and support available is aimed at women.
+It can be an incredibly confusing and isolating time.
+You may feel self-conscious about discussing your diagnosis with others and it may be that you don’t know anyone else who has gone through a similar experience.

-Most men don’t realise that they need to be ‘chest aware’ but it is important to check yourself regularly.
-And should you notice anything unusual or are worried, make an appointment to see your GP as soon as possible.
+Most men don’t realise that they need to be chest aware but it is important to check yourself regularly.
+Should you notice anything unusual or are worried, make an appointment to see your GP as soon as possible.